 Customers will have the opportunity to experience live demonstrations of our instruments shown at the booth of Ortec/Ametek during the industrial exhibition at this years IEEE Nuclear Science Symposium in Strasbourg.

-Highlight of our exhibits is a new handheld instrument, redefining the ways you look on radio-isotope identification devices.
+Highlight of our exhibits is a new handheld instrument called RADEAGLET (a little RADEAGLE), redefining the ways you look on radio-isotope identification devices.
 With a weight below 900g the instrument delivers the same high quality nuclide identification as RADEAGLE, with a spectroscopic performance based on a 2''x1'' sodium iodide detector.

 Furthermore, our development team will present three new publications at the poster sessions, presenting solutions to some challenging nuclear spectroscopy problems.